dart-lang/language/background/how-other-languages-manage-breakage.md

 flip those warnings into errors once they have migrated to being warning-clean.
 The `-Werror` flag globally turns *all* warnings into errors and the standard practice is to enable that.
-This means that a new warning will, by default, break many users, but they have an easy to *un*-break themselves.
+This means that a new warning will, by default, break many users, but they have an easy way to *un*-break themselves.

 Users can also accommodate changes in language behavior using `#ifdef` to select appropriate code for different language versions.
 Compilers make defines